platformsh/platformsh-docs/docs/src/development/public-ips.md

 {{< description >}}

 Use the inbound IP addresses if you have a corporate firewall which blocks outgoing SSH connections.
-In that case, simply add our IP addresses for inbound traffic below to your whitelist.
+In that case, simply add our IP addresses for inbound traffic below to your safelist.

 {{< note >}}
 These IP addresses are stable, but not guaranteed to never change.
 Prior to any future change, all affected customers will receive ample warning.